DarkPurple141/teaching/_notes/17_types.md

 ```
 None of these results are immediately obvious.
 If you play around yourself some more
 you'll likely run into many more equally puzzling results.

+You're probably thinking something along the lines of this:
 > Why does C have limits on values it can store?

-> Why does C have to specify types?
+> Why does C make me specify types?

-> How to floats and ints differ?
-Aren't they just numbers?
+> How to floats and ints differ anyway, aren't they just numbers?

 The short answer to all these questions is a consequence of the we store data in memory.
-C uses <code>types</code> to help interpret blocks of binary digits.
+C uses ```types``` to help interpret blocks of binary digits.
+And these binary
+digits limit both the type and size of the values we can store.

-### Consider the ```char```
+## Consider the ```char```
 A ```char``` in C is 1 byte.
 This means it is granted eight binary digits to
 use in encoding a number/character/piece of data.
 Eight binary digits is equivalent to 256 discrete values.